What is the role of sebaceous glands?

 3. Hydration and prevention of dehydration

-4. Maintains skin pH balance
+4. Maintains the skin's pH balance

 5. Temperature regulation and skin suppleness

-6. Lubrication of hair and scalp
+6. Hair and scalp lubrication

 7. Contributes to hair follicle health

-8. Prevention of skin conditions
+8. Prevention of skin disorders

 9. Response to hormonal stimuli

-Sebum production is heavily influenced by hormones, particularly androgen hormones.
-These hormones, such as testosterone, stimulate the activity of the sebaceous glands, thereby increasing sebum production.
-This is why, during puberty, when androgen levels increase, skin often becomes oilier and hair may appear shinier or even greasy.
+Sebum production is strongly influenced by hormones, particularly androgens.
+These hormones, such as testosterone, stimulate sebaceous gland activity, thereby increasing sebum production.
+This is why, at puberty, when androgen levels rise, skin often becomes oilier and hair can appear shinier, even greasier.

-How to unclog sebaceous glands?
+How to unblock sebaceous glands?

 1. Regular cleaning